See stories and progress from The CENTENNIAL Campaign for

 You may direct questions via email to firstname.lastname@example.org or call (310) 794-2447.

 You will need to provide your personal information so that you can be credited and receipted for the gift.
-However, if you want your gift to be acknowledged as anonymous, please note this by clicking the ANONYMOUS button when you are entering in your giving details.
+However, if you want your gift to be acknowledged as anonymous, please note this by checking the ANONYMOUS check box when you are entering your giving details.

 You may make your gift a tribute to a special person through the GIVE TO UCLA website.
-You will be given this option once you click on the GIVE NOW yellow polygon which will take you to the giving details page.
+You will be given this option once you click on a yellow GIVE NOW button which will take you to the giving details page.

 You can look up your company in our matching gift database.